Drama and Dynamism: George Seurat and the Circus

-The Post-impressionists are varied group of artists with one thing in common: they all had artistic objections when it came to Impressionism.
+The Post-Impressionists were varied group of artists with one thing in common: they all had artistic objections when it came to Impressionism.
 However, each one tried to resolve their objections by offering something new on the creative table.

 Seurat loved color but not the spontaneous handling of it by the likes of Monet and others.
 Instead, he thought that structure was important and so he experimented with Pointillism, the child of color and structure.